-MRZ data Data which are printed on a surface of ePassport and readable with terminals.

-Password key file A file storing the key, which is derived from MRZ data, used for encryption of Nonce at the PACE procedure.

-algorithms and domain parameters.
+- MRZ data Data which are printed on a surface of ePassport and readable with terminals. - Basic access key file A file storing the keys, which are derived from MRZ data, used for encryption and generation of Message Authentication Codes at the mutual authentication procedure of BAC. - Password key file A file storing the key, which is derived from MRZ data, used for encryption of Nonce at the PACE procedure. - PACE v2 security information Information used for PACE v2 such as cryptographic algorithms and domain parameters.